tgnemecek/locamex/readme.md

 - Add 'events' version of contract;
 - Contract is not verifying CEP on activation;
 - Create confirmation message for unmounting pack: "Desmontar pacote e retornar os componentes para o estoque?";
-- Check for bugs and errors (bugsnag);
 - Billing: make equalValue bool start as true;
 - When trying to change page, warn of losing non-saved information;

 ### Medium Priority:

+- Implement images;
 - Make RegisterContainers/Modular SearchBar to be outside the scrolling div;
-- Make All lists sort by description, contracts sorts by id (or date);
 - Test Billing with broken values and long remainders, possible to encounter NaN.
 - Add server-side security for meteor methods (simple-schema, required fields);
 - Fix table in RegisterPacks where it divides the table randomly;
 - Create better security for unauthorized users (like checking for userId in meteor methods);
 - Create Tag Database;
 - Add PlacesTable in Database for future implementations;
-- Change order of ContractsTable, recent first, adding date to the table;

 ### Low Priority: (future implementations)

-- Insert Logo on Login scene;
 - Add Settings scene for global changes (like the billing charges text);
 - Add colors to tables for the different statuses (contracts and products);
-- Add name field for users;
 - Add the possibility for accessories to be "qualitative" allowing only quantity of 1;
 - Make Documents save representatives in Contract;
 - Fix trim() tool and apply to Register classes (currently empty spaces count as filled);
+- Make the app responsive and mobile friendly;
+- Make the app compatible to other browsers;

 ### Server security: